nvpro-samples/vk_mini_samples/README.md

 # Vulkan Samples

 This repository holds many samples, showing various aspect of Vulkan, debugging tips and usage of other Nvidia tools.

-Most of the samples have for starting point, the [base_sample](base_sample) sample.
-They are applying a few modifications to that base sample, by deriving from it, to illustrate the modifications required to enable the feature or what need to be demonstrate.
+It has a dependency on [nvpro_core](https://github.com/nvpro-samples/nvpro_core) for some core Vulkan helper classes and other small utilities.
+All projects are using [GLFW](https://www.glfw.org/download) and [Dear ImGui](https://github.com/ocornut/imgui)

-Each sample have its own documentation written in [Markdown](https://github.github.com/gfm/) describing what was modified and where to get more information.
+Each sample have its own documentation written in [Markdown](https://github.github.com/gfm/) describing what was done and where to get more information.

 ## Build